sudheer121/Max_Subarray_Sum-Kadane-s_Algorithm-Tutorial/README.md

-# Max-Subarray-Sun---Kadane-s-Algorithm-Tutorial
+#Max_Subarray_Sum---Kadane-s_Algorithm_Tutorial

-There are multiple O(N) approaches of Kadane's algorithm on the interned, they might look different but are actually very similar.Here I have tried to explain all O(N) approaches and how they are similar.
+There are multiple O(N) approaches of Kadane's algorithm on the internet, they might look different but are actually very similar.Here I have tried to explain all O(N) approaches and how they are similar.